DataDog/integrations-extras/vercel/README.md

 * Generate a [Datadog API key][7]
 * Configure the logs integration through the [Vercel Marketplace][8]

-### Installation

-To install the Vercel check on your host:

 ## Data Collected

 ### Metrics